aayushibhavsar21/java-script/README.md

-This repository contain all basic syntax for java script like how to print , primitive and non-primitive data types , loops and functions
+This repository contain all basic syntax for java script like how to print , primitive and non-primitive data types , loops and functions.